Jumbled Sentences MCQs

 3 / 10

-Sentences of a paragraph are give below in jumbled order.
-Arrange the sentences in the correct order to from a meaningful and coherent paragraph.
+Sentences of a paragraph are given below.
+While the first and the last sentences (S1 and S6) are in the correct order, the sentences in between are jumbled up.
+Arrange the sentences in the correct order to form a meaningful and coherent paragraph.

 4 / 10